e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-12-Disastrous_Development_2023.md

 - Implementers burdend
   - implementers had to review code themselves although they didn't had enough information about the specification and the architecture of the system
+    - i requested this because i hadn't been able to agree PR review from my tech lead when the previous project
+      - i supposed that it was bad that the tech lead himself wouldn't implement anything and that caused many conflicts between implementers and reviewer
+      - at that time (and also still now), the tech lead looks a client, not an engineer for me

 - Poor specification
   - those who determined specification of the featureas of the system didn't document enough